siddhantparadox/hf-paper-chat/README.md

 # HuggingPapers

-A modern, brutalist-designed chat interface for discussing ArXiv papers, powered by OpenRouter and Gemini 2.5 Flash.
+A modern, brutalist-designed chat interface for discussing ArXiv papers, powered by OpenRouter and Gemini 3 Flash Preview.

 ## Features